 Study skills are essential for any student.
 They’re important in high school and college, but also in life.
 Everyone needs to have a basic set of study skills so they can become better at their job, learn how to run a household, and make well-informed decisions.

 When a subject is challenging, study skills can suffer.
 If a student spends hours trying to figure out math homework or studying for a test only to fail, they can develop negative feelings about studying itself.
 This can lead to poor grades in other subjects.

-With help from a tutor, students can improve their study skills.
+With help from a math tutor, students can improve their study skills.
 Online tutors are experts in both their field and educational theory.
 They can provide new learning methods and memorization tips that can help students feel more confident in their ability to study effectively.